-D.2.
-TECHNICAL PROVISIONS
+D.2 Technical provisions

-D.2.1.
-TECHNICAL PROVISIONS GENERAL
+D.2.1 Definition of Technical Provisions

 "Technical Provisions", as outlined on the Solvency II balance sheet, represents the measurement of the obligations stemming from insurance contracts the Company has written.
 These are contracts in which the Company assumes the insurance risk from another party - a policyholder.
 From the perspective of Solvency legislation an insurance contract is defined as selling business according to one of the defined lines of business by an authorised life or non-life insurer.
 The definition of the lines of business describes which risks are transferred from the policyholder to the insurer.
 The following lines of business are used: